The index of certain Stiefel manifolds: Preliminaries

 In this paper, we are interested in computations of the index for Stiefel manifolds.
 We fix the notation for this below. \begin{notation} The Stiefel manifold, denoted $St_k(\K^l)$, where $\K=$ $\R$, $\C$, or $\Hyp$, is the space of ordered orthonormal $k$-tuples of vectors in $\K^l$.
 It is homeomorphic to the quotient space $U_\K(l)/U_\K(l-k)$, where $U_\K(l)$ denotes the unitary group of inner product preserving transformations.
 The group $\Sigma_k$ acts on $St_k(\K^l)$ freely by permuting the $k$ orthonormal vectors.

 We also write $St_k(\R^l)$ as $V_k(\R^l)$, $St_k(\C^l)$ as $W_{l,k}$, and $St_k(\Hyp^l)$ as $X_{l,k}$. \end{notation}

 The space $EG$ may be filtered by skeleta $E^{(n)}G$, and this may be used to define a numerical index of $G$-spaces \cite[Chapter 6]{Mat03}.
-We recall the formulation for $G=C_2$, in which case the skeleta of $EC_2$ are given by $S((n+1)\sigma)$, the space $S^n$ with antipodal action.
+This depends on the choice of skeleta, and for the purposes of this paper, we recall the formulation for $G=C_2$, in which case the skeleta of $EC_2$ are given by $S((n+1)\sigma)$, the space $S^n$ with antipodal action.
 The Borsuk-Ulam theorem implies that there are no $C_2$-maps from $S((n+1)\sigma) \to S(n\sigma)$, which inspires the following definitions. \begin{defn} Let $X$ be a finite $C_2$-CW-complex with free action.
 Then define

 \end{defn} We readily conclude that $\coind_{C_2}(S((n+1)\sigma))=\ind_{C_2}(S((n+1)\sigma))=n$ from the Borsuk-Ulam theorem, and that $\coind_{C_2}(X)\leq \ind_{C_2}(X)$.
 The existence $C_2$-map $X \to Y$ implies